kristian3551/Pytomaton/README.md

 # Pytomaton
-Library working with finate automations written in Python
+Library working with finate automatons written in Python